yuriiguy/WedDesign/files/en-us/web/api/mediastreamtrack/applyconstraints/index.md

 ### Return value

 A {{jsxref("Promise")}} which resolves when the constraints have been successfully applied.
-If the constraints cannot be applied, the promise is rejected with a
+If the constraints cannot be applied, the promise is rejected with an
+{{domxref("OverConstrainedError")}}, to
-{{domxref("MediaStreamError")}} whose name is `OverconstrainedError`, to indicate that the constraints could not be met.
+indicate that the constraints could not be met.
 This can happen if the specified constraints are too strict to find a match when attempting to configure the track.